RashedRifat/AndroidDevelopmentPractice/README.md

 This is a refrence repository dedicated to projects and experiments related to Android App Development.
 Each project folder within this repo contains a working Android App with barebone features, usually testing a single aspect of Android Studio. **This repo roughly follows the CodeLab notebooks associated with Google's Associate Android Developer course.**

 A list of project descriptions is featured below.
-Some signiicant projects ar bolded to demonstrate mastery of several concepts or a capstone project for that unit.
+Some significant projects are bolded to demonstrate mastery of several concepts or a capstone project for that unit.

 Feel free to take a look around and see some of my old projects.
 However, for fully developed projects, please take a look at the other standalone repositories dedicated to solely a single app.